nesi/snakemake_workshop/04_leveling_up_your_workflow.md

 -rw-rw-r-- 1 lkemp lkemp 1.8M Nov 24 16:05 NA24695_2_val_2.fq.gz
 ```

-Let's mark all the trimmed fastq files as `temp` in our Snakefile
+Let's mark all the trimmed fastq files as temporary in our Snakefile

 ```diff
 # Define our configuration file